yuanho-0211/11401_CS203A/AssignmentIV/VSCode.md

 - Enable GitLens extension for enhanced Git insights.

 By following these steps, you can easily connect and manage your GitHub repositories using Visual Studio Code.
+## Setup experience and any additional configuration steps
+- git status: Tells you which files have been modified and whether there are changes ready to be committed.
+- git push: Push the committed commits to GitHub.
+- git config --global user.name "name": Set the username.
+- git config --global user.email "Email" Setthe user email.